realworldocaml/book/book/data-serialization/README.md

 - : Sexp.t = ((a (3)) (b hello))
 ```

+This all works as you might expect, but in the context of a record,
-Another way you might want to represent optional values is by omitting
+you might want a different behavior, which is to make the field itself
-them entirely.
-The `[@sexp.option]` directive gives you that behavior.
+optional.
+The `[@sexp.option]` directive gives you just that.

 ```ocaml env=main
 type t =